bryanm0717/bryanm0717/README.md

-- 👋 Hi, I’m B
+- 👋 Hi, I’m Bryan
-- 👀 I’m interested in ...
-InfoSec
+- 👀 I’m interested in the field of Cybersecurity and Pen testing
 - 🌱 I’m currently learning the basics of Cybersecurity through a bootcamp and want to learn anything I can
 - 💞️ I’m looking to get any advice or useful tips on Cybersecurity related topics (I am learning and new to the profession)
 - 📫 How to reach me beemussato@gmail.com